scaffold-eth/se-2-challenges/README.md

 Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-👀 You may see an address for both YouToken and Vendor.
+👀 You may see an address for both YourToken and Vendor.
 You will want the Vendor address.

 👉 Search this address on [Sepolia Etherscan](https://sepolia.etherscan.io/) (or [Optimism Sepolia Etherscan](https://sepolia-optimism.etherscan.io/) if you deployed to OP Sepolia) to get the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).